Symmetry energy dependence of light fragment production in heavy-ion collisions

-We study the pre-equilibrium light cluster emission in low to intermediate energy heavy ion collisions in transport simulations as a means to obtain information about the density and momentum dependence of the nuclear symmetry potential, i.e. about the asy-stiffness and the neutron-proton effective mass splitting of the symmetry energy.
-We find that the study of n/p and t/3He ratios as a function of the energy of the emitted particles may allow to disentangle these two behaviors The t/3He ratios appear to carry similar information as the n/p ratios, making this a promising option for experimental investigations.
+The pre-equilibrium light cluster emission in low to intermediate energy heavy ion collisions is a way to obtain information about the density and momentum dependence of the nuclear symmetry potential, i.e. about the stiffness of the symmetry energy and the neutron-proton effective mass splitting.
+We study the n/p and t/3He ratios as a function of the energy of the emitted particles and find that these allow to disentangle these two aspects of the symmetry energy.
+The t/3He ratios are found to carry similar information as the n/p ratios, making this a promising option for experimental investigations.
 More n-rich systems enhance the sensitivity to the symmetry energy, while double ratios between n-rich and n-poor systems tend to reduce it.
-A preliminary comparison to experimental data for the 136,124Xe +124,112Sn systems is also shown.

-© Owned by the authors, published by EDP Sciences, 2014
+© Owned by the authors, published by EDP Sciences - SIF, 2015